The sphericity of the Phan geometries of type Bn and Cn and the Phan-type theorem of type F4: The Main Theorem

 \section{The Main Theorem}

-In this section we show how the following theorem, which is the exact statement of our Main Theorem, can be deduced from four rather technical lemmas that will be proven in the following section.
+In this section we show how the following theorem, which is the exact statement of our Main Theorem, can be deduced from four lemmas concerning the structure of certain subgeometries.
+The lemmas will be proven in the following section.